 Johnny Castle

-Johnny Castle started his musical career in the DC area with Crank – including guitarist Geoff Richardson – a popular hard rock outfit (vintage photos) who once opened for Hendrix and The Allman Brothers.
+Johnny Castle started his musical career in the DC area with Crank – including guitarist Geoff Richardson – a popular hard rock outfit who once opened for Hendrix and The Allman Brothers.
 Crank recorded at Track during the studio’s early years, when the band was able to get a sweet deal on a package that also included promotional materials.
 No recordings were ever released, but DC radio’s Barry Richards got hold of a tape of one song (“Used To Be Worried“) and, played it so often on his radio show, according to Castle, it made the Top 10 one week.

 Johnny Castle would go on to record a number of other sessions at Track: